Washington-coder/TEST/README.md

 # TESTS

-This repository is for tests an little programs of mine.
+This repository is for tests and little programs of mine.